-A greener city, where everyone can enjoy contact with nature close to home, means achieving a better quality of life.
+A greener and naturalised city, where everyone can enjoy contact with nature close to home, enables us to achieve a better quality of life.
 Green urban spaces provide the city with core values, at the same time as enhancing biodiversity and resilience when dealing with emerging challenges such as climate change.

 Take a look at the Atlas